catenax-ng/product-portal-frontend/README.md

 # Catena-X Portal Frontend

-The portal has been moved and this repository is now deprecated.
+The portal has been moved and this repository is now **deprecated**.
 You can find the code at the new location:

 https://github.com/catenax-ng/tx-portal-frontend